lenartlola/push_swap/README.md

 problematic in the next stack frames.
-* One key thing is to track the number of elements in the **stack_a** inside each frame, let's say for example we have 100 initial elements, we know then that we push 50 elements to the **stack_b** and what is rest in the **stack_a** is 50, I have created another variable to track this, everytime I rotate the **stack_a**, I increment this variable in order to have the right amount of the elements in the **stack_a**, I will then pass this variable to the function at each frame.
+* One key thing is to track the number of elements in the **stack_a** inside each frame, let's say for example we have 100 initial elements, we know then that we push 50 elements to the **stack_b** and what is rest in the **stack_a** is 50, I have created another variable to track this let's say *ra*, everytime I rotate the **stack_a**, I increment this variable in order to have the right amount of the elements in the **stack_a**, I will then pass this variable to the function at each frame.